RESEARCHING PROFESSIONAL PRACTICE IN EDUCATION, BUSINESS AND BEHAVIORAL SCIENCES

 7. If I want to publish my research with CSI, am I required to present at one of your conferences first?

 While we certainly want to highlight your scholarly research at our conferences, you are welcome to publish your research in one of our peer-reviewed journals without presenting it at one of our conferences.
 For full details on publishing with CSI, please review our Submission Guidelines.
 Once you are familiar with our guidelines, begin the publication process.

-8. Why does it cost me anything to publish?
+8. Does it cost me anything to publish?

 FREQUENTLY ASKED QUESTIONS ABOUT PREPARING YOUR SUBMISSIONS:

 9. What is the difference between an abstract and a proposal?